antoniou/agora-ansible-docker/README.md

 # Agora Authority Server Deployment
 This document describes the deployment process of Authority Servers for the Agora Voting System.

 An Agora Voting System requires **two or more Authority Servers** to operate.
 The authority servers of a voting system communicate during elections, but they first need to be able to discover each other and establish a trust relationship.
-To accomplish this, **each Authority Server needs to exchange a generated package with every other server in the Agora Voting System**.
+To accomplish this, **each Authority Server needs to exchange an automatically generated package with every other server in the Agora Voting System**.
+This package (.pkg) describes where the authority server is running and also provides the certificate that uniquely identifies the authority.

 After communication and trust between the authority servers is established, **an election can be initiated from one of the authority servers**.
 This document describes how a test election can be performed, so that it is verified that the Authorities are running correctly and can conduct elections.